garethtdavies/zqw-docs/docs/faq.md

 #### Can I import a Sapling HD seed

-It should be noted that it is currently not possible to _import_ the seed to zcashd but this functionality will be enabled shorty.
+It should be noted that it is currently not possible to _import_ the seed to zcashd but this functionality will be enabled shortly.

 ### Can I mine with zec-qt-wallet?